memgraph/docs/cypher-manual/graph-algorithms.md

 The built-in algorithms are:

-- **Filtering Variable Length Paths** - you can filtering the data through lambda functions
+- **Filtering Variable Length Paths** - you can filter the data through lambda functions
 - **Breadth First Search** - you can use it for searching the shortest path between nodes
 - **Weighted Shortest Path** - you can use it for searching the weighted shortest path between nodes